alfajrisalim/netflix-data-analysis/README.md

 Generate strategic insights related to global content patterns and preferences on Netflix

+## Key Insights

+- **Movies dominate the catalog (~70%)**, significantly exceeding TV Shows.
+- **Content additions increased substantially between 2015–2019**, reflecting Netflix's rapid content expansion during this period.
+- **The United States and India are the largest content contributors**, highlighting the importance of these markets in Netflix's global catalog.
+- **Drama and International Movies are among the dominant genres**, reflecting Netflix's broad international content strategy.
+- **Missing country information is present in the dataset**, indicating limitations in metadata completeness, particularly for older content.

+## Conclusion

+The analysis shows that Netflix's catalog is dominated by Movies and internationally oriented content, with Drama and International Movies representing major genre categories.
+Content additions increased substantially during 2015–2019, while the United States and India emerged as the largest content contributors.

+The catalog also shows substantial diversity across genres, ratings, actors, and directors.
+Adult-oriented ratings such as TV-MA and TV-14 are prominent, while children's content represents a smaller segment of the catalog.

+Overall, the analysis provides an overview of Netflix's content composition, geographic distribution, genre preferences, and content acquisition trends over time.

 📌 Data Understanding & Cleaning

 In the initial stage, several steps were performed to understand and prepare the data: